TraceabilityInternet/TraceabilityDriver/README.md

 },
 ```

-For example, the `@MaxID` memory variable is used to store the maximum `idEventRecord` value from the selector results.
+For example, the `LastID` memory variable is used to store the maximum `idEventRecord` value from the selector results.
 This value is then used in the next selector to determine where to start the next synchronization cycle.

 ### Event Mapping
 The event mapping is a JSON object that uses a Common Event Model with mapping fields that are used to map the data from the database into the Common Event Model.